Eric Mangini still hoping to reconcile with Bill Belichick after Spygate

 Mangini and Belichick haven't faced each other since 2010, when Mangini was the Browns' head coach.
 Since then, Belichick hasn't spoken publicly about his former assistant.

-In a news conference last season, Belichick listed every coordinator he's had in New England.
+In a news conference last season, Belichick listed every coordinator he has had in New England.
 One name was conspicuously omitted from the list: Mangini.?